 - The exclusion of costs into fixed and variable elements is very technical and challenging.

 - The linear relationship between costs and output is not valid at some activities because the prices do not remain constant at different levels of operations.

 - The stock value cannot be accepted by taxation if it collapses profit.

 - Decision-making for pricing cannot be based on just contribution.

 - The elimination of fixed costs forces cost comparison of production very difficult.

 - The distinction between fixed and variable costs holds good only in a short time.
 In the long run, yet, all prices are unstable.

-The Marginal costing technique helps in the decision-making of production and manufacturing goods.
-It allows organizations to accumulate the trend and market for their production at a manageable cost and generate good profit while less capital.
+It is a technique that helps in the decision-making of production and manufacturing goods.
+It allows organizations to accumulate the trend and market for their production at a manageable cost and generate good profit with less capital.